By Brittany Carrie

 A Student’s Perspective

-To begin with, sesamoid bones are small, oval shaped bones that resemble the appearance of sesame seeds (Koo, Song, Sung, Lee, & Jun, 2017; Yammine, 2014; Yammine 2018).
+To begin with, sesamoid bones in hand are small, oval shaped bones that resemble the appearance of sesame seeds (Koo, Song, Sung, Lee, & Jun, 2017; Yammine, 2014; Yammine 2018).
 They are found within tendons primarily in the hands and feet and are seen radiographically.
 There are sesamoid bones found in other locations as well including the patella and fabella in the knee and the pisiform on the wrist (Yammine, 2014).

 In most cases, sesamoid bones are found within the MCP joint of the thumb, index, and small fingers; however, the number of sesamoids at each joint varies across gender and population (Koo, Song, Sung, Lee, & Jun, 2017; Yammine, 2014; Yammine 2018).
 Figure 1 illustrates sesamoid bones located in the MCP and IP joints.
 In a study done by Yammine (2014), it was found that women often have more sesamoid bones in their hands compared to men.
 Most people typically have 5 sesamoid bones in each hand—the thumb has 2 in the MCP joint and 1 in the IP joint; the index finger has 1 in the MCP joint; the small finger has 1 in the MCP (Yammine, 2014; Yammine, 2018).
 However, research has shown that the East Asian and European populations have a higher amount of sesamoid bones in the hand compared to African and Middle Eastern populations, and the Japanese have a higher amount of sesamoid bones in comparison to the Chinese (Koo, Song, Sung, Lee, & Jun, 2017; Yammine, 2014).